andrelbd1/algorithm-analysis-service/README.md

 - [http://localhost:8002/algorithms](http://localhost:8002/algorithms)

-This Streamlit-based interface lets you interactively explore performance metrics and results.
-Data is presented through dynamic line charts powered by Plotly, making it easy to compare algorithms and analyze trends visually.
+This [Streamlit](https://streamlit.io/)-based interface lets you interactively explore performance metrics and results.
+Data is presented through dynamic line charts powered by [Plotly](https://plotly.com/), making it easy to compare algorithms and analyze trends visually.

 ![alt text](assets/gui_memory_consume.png)

 ![alt text](assets/gui_running_time.png)

 ## Communication Diagram

+This application is architected using a layered approach, ensuring clear separation of concerns and maintainability:

+- **Data Layer:**
+  Responsible for representing and managing all persistent data.
+It includes ORM models, database migrations, and integrations with PostgreSQL.
+This layer abstracts direct database interactions and provides a consistent interface for data access.

+- **Logic Layer:**
+  Implements the core business logic, including controllers, algorithm implementations, evaluation modules, and task management.
+It orchestrates data processing, algorithm execution, and evaluation workflows, acting as the bridge between the data and presentation layers.

+- **Presentation Layer:**
+  Provides user-facing interfaces such as the RESTful API (with Swagger documentation) and the Streamlit-based GUI.
+This layer enables users to interact with the system, visualize results, and manage algorithm executions.

+The Communication Diagram below illustrates how these layers interact to deliver the application's functionality.

 ![alt text](assets/communication.png)